 By then, I had started writing some stuff down again.
 Not songs, not even ideas for songs, really, but images and phrases, word associations, word rhythms, some couplets, the mechanical nuts and bolts that build songs.
 I could feel a remote corner of my being starting to move again, and like an explorer gathering provisions I was assembling things that I knew I could use on the journey.
 Maybe.

 A month after opening that sad guitar case I was in the States for a couple of weeks.
-The day before I went back to the island I called William Solburg.
+The day before I went back to the island, I called William Solburg.
 It had been a couple of years since we had seen each other, over ten since we had done the recording.
 We talked, caught up on things.
-He asked if I had been writing and I told him no, (which was kind of a lie) but that it was starting to feel like I might again soon.
+He asked if I had been writing and I told him no (which was kind of a lie), but that it was starting to feel like I might again soon.
 William laughed at that.
-I told him I had been thinking of a song we had done ten years back at the Possum Club called “The Well”, asked if he thought there might still be a tape of it in the studio, that if so, I’d like to hear it because I didn’t have the words and the melody was gone, too.
+I told him I had been thinking of a song we had done ten years back at the Possum Club called “The Well” and asked if he thought there might still be a tape of it in the studio, if so, I’d like to hear it because I didn’t have the words and the melody was gone, too.
 He said he remembered the song.
 And then right there on the phone, ten years since he himself had heard the song, William sang it for me.

 I was stunned.

 A week later, when I was back on the island, I got an email telling me that William was gone.
 Killed by a drunk driver on the way home from the Possum Club.
 When Snorri wrote, he said that before his brother had gotten in his truck to leave that night, they had dug up the tape that had The Well on it and played it.
 I got all shook up by this.
 The impact was as physical as it was emotional.
 I’m not superstitious, but I believe in signs.
 And I took all this as one.